 Residency activities include:

 – the creation of a World Languages Poetry Corner featuring profiles of different poets from around the world alongside translations of their work.

 – a Community Poetry Wall, where participants are encouraged to “fill in the blanks” of missing lines from translations of famous poems from around the world.

 – Daily Interactive Readings, during which participants are asked to create color sketches of what they think a poem is about as they hear it read aloud in the original language.
 The translation is subsequently presented and compared to our color impressions.

-Residency-related workshops would present specific themes and types of poetry from around the world, and engage participants to create their own poetry inspired by the translations presented.
+Residency-related workshops present specific themes and types of poetry from around the world, and engage participants in creating their own poetry inspired by the translations presented.

-This workshop is customized to support themes taught in math and science classes, such as basic fractions, the solar system, negative integers, photosynthesis, etc..
+Students consolidate science concepts using world language vocabulary.
+This workshop is customized to support themes taught in science class, such as the solar system, photosynthesis, changes of state.
 Students learn words in a world language for terminology specific to the selected theme.
-Using these world language terms in individual and group exercises, students consolidate their comprehension of math/science concepts by explaining them using two different languages.
+Using these world language terms in individual and group activities, students consolidate their comprehension of science concepts by acting out these concepts using two different languages.